The contact number for DVLA is available directly from their website at no or lower cost

 This website provides hard to find phone numbers as a call connection service, and is not associated with the companies listed.

-Speak to the DVLA general enquiries helpline on 0300 790 6802, where you can get information on taxing your vehicle, renewing your driving license and how to book a driving test.
+Speak to the DVLA general enquiries helpline on the number above, where you can get information on taxing your vehicle, renewing your driving license and how to book a driving test.

 What is the DVLA?

 The Driver and Vehicle Licensing Agency, the DVLA, are a government organisation run by the UK Department of Transport.
 They hold more than 45 million driver records and over 39 million vehicle records.

 The DVLA collects around £6 billion a year in Vehicle Excise Duty (VED).

 Whether you need assistance with driving licenses, number plates, road tax or health conditions while driving, their comprehensive customer service team are on hand to help.

 Other ways to contact the DVLA

 You can email the DVLA by using their official contact form on the gov.uk website.